dr-vortex/atk/readme.md

 ## Usage

-First, clone the github repository: `git clone https://github.com/dr-vortex/atk.git` Then install ATK: `atk/install.sh`
+First, clone the github repository (`git clone https://github.com/dr-vortex/atk.git`) and install ATK (`atk/install.sh`).
 After that, you can use ATK.
 Run `atk --help` to get details on commands.

-### Setting up a web server

 After installing ATK, running the following commands can get you a running web server in seconds:
 ```sh